7 Things To Do In Coolangatta on The Gold Coast

 Go for a hike to Mount Warning’s Summit

-The Lamington National Park and the Springbrook National Park are very close to Coolangatta and home to an ancient volcanic area with beautiful walking trails.
+The Lamington National Park and the Springbrook National Park are very close to Coolangatta and are home to an ancient volcanic area with beautiful walking trails.
 A popular hike from Coolangatta is up to Mount Warning’s summit.
 This is a must-do thing near Coolangatta.
-An excellent place for seeing wildlife and rare ancient trees estimated to be 2000 years old.
+It is an excellent place to see wildlife and rare ancient trees, estimated to be 2000 years old.

-While my two days in Coolangatta allowed me a taste of the Gold Coast, I think this place is a great stopover if you plan a longer East Coast Trip to Australia.
+While my two days in Coolangatta gave me a taste of the Gold Coast, I think this place is a great stopover if you plan a more extended East Coast trip of Australia.
 Walking along its beautiful beaches, watching surfers catching waves and taking photos of stunning Surfer’s Paradise on the horizon created long-lasting memories and the wish to revisit.

 Where to Stay in Coolangatta

-If you have not booked your accommodations yet, check the links below, or you can also check out our Guide To The Best Areas and Neighbourhoods in the Gold Coast.
+If you have not booked your accommodations yet, check the links below, or you can also check out our Guide To The Best Areas Where To Stay On the Gold Coast.

 ➡️ Coolangatta Hotels